Technology Training for Housing Providers

 Excel 101:

-This beginner-friendly course introduces the basics of Microsoft Excel and helps users feel comfortable working with spreadsheets.
-Participants will learn how to create and format a worksheet, so it looks professional and presentable.
-The course also covers basic formulas and commonly used functions to support everyday tasks.
-Examples focus on practical, real-world use rather than advanced features.
+This course teaches the basics of Microsoft Excel.
+You will learn how to create a worksheet and format it so it looks clear and professional.
+The course also covers simple formulas and functions you can use for everyday tasks.
+Examples focus on practical, real‑world situations, not advanced features.

 Tue, Feb 03, 2026